naveedn/vayder/README.md

 # VAYDER
 A library that allows you to validate inputs on express routes via middlewares.
-It leverages the power of [Joi][1] and [Celebrate][2] with an easy, fluent interface for the middlewares to make it effortless to build a robust validation layer on your express server.
+It leverages the power of [Joi][1] and [Celebrate][2] with an easy, fluent interface for the middlewares to make it effortless to build a robust validation layer on your [Express][4] server.

 ## How to Use
 ### 1) Create a JOI schema